thunderbird/webext-docs/tabs.rst

 - [``width``] (integer) The width of the tab in pixels.
 - [``windowId``] (integer) The ID of the window the tab is contained within.

-.. _TabStatus:
+.. _tabs.TabStatus:

 TabStatus
 ---------

 Whether the tabs have completed loading.

-.. _WindowType:
+.. _tabs.WindowType:

 WindowType
 ----------

 The type of window.

-.. _UpdatePropertyName:
+.. _tabs.UpdatePropertyName:

 UpdatePropertyName
 ------------------

 Event names supported in onUpdated.

-.. _UpdateFilter:
+.. _tabs.UpdateFilter:

 UpdateFilter
 ------------